-For more information, please contact Dr. R. G. Taunton at gtaunton@suscc.edu or (334) 745-6437 est. 5392.
+For more information, please contact Lisa Turner at lturner@suscc.edu or (334) 745-6437 est. 5405.

 CHILD DEVELOPMENT

 The child development program is designed to prepare students for employment in a variety of childcare facilities.
 It provides those already working with young children an opportunity to upgrade skills and competencies.
 It also provides professional education and practical experience for those who wish to gain entry into this field.
 The Associate in Applied Science degree exceeds the Alabama state minimum standard qualifications for director, program director, and teacher in a licensed childcare center.
 Students returning after a six or more consecutive term absence (including summer terms) are required to fulfill the current degree requirements.